efatihkutuk/koruphp/README.md

 - `public/` – web entry point
 - `data/` – database files (ignored in git)

-## Creating Components
+## Creating Applications

-The framework relies on simple PHP classes:

-- **Controllers** handle web requests.
-They receive their dependencies via the container.
-See `apps/Demo/Controller` for examples.
-- **Services** contain business logic and can be shared between controllers.
-Register them in `src/KoruPHP/bootstrap.php`.
-- **Repositories** wrap database access.
-The demo `UserRepository` also seeds the database on first run.
-- **Views** are basic PHP templates rendered through `KoruPHP\View\View`.

-Add your own classes following these patterns and wire them up in `bootstrap.php`.
+Each subdirectory of `apps/` represents an application.
+Add a `services.php` file to register services with the container and a `routes.php` file to configure routes.
+Both files return a callback that receives the container or application instance.

+Controllers, services, repositories and views live under the app directory just like the `Demo` example.
+When you add a new app with these files it becomes available automatically – no further bootstrap changes are required.

 ## Extending Further

 KoruPHP intentionally keeps the core small.
-You can easily introduce new middleware or libraries such as Redis by registering additional services in the bootstrap file.
+You can easily introduce new middleware or libraries such as Redis by registering additional services in `services.php`.